vinniedaboi/SpaceWebsiteinNextJS/readme.md

 ## Currently Working On

-   - Changing the activity API to something that has HTTPS connection so it can be hosted on vercel
+   - Changing the activity API to something that has HTTPS connection so it can be hosted on Vercel